Camp Cornerstone and Travel Info and Packing List

 Students will receive a room key while we are at camp, and everyone will need a $20 deposit in order to get their key.
 This room deposit money should be taken on the bus with us…we may check in to our rooms before we unpack the back of the bus…so put it in your pocket or backpack so that you’ll have it as soon as we get to camp.

 Games for the bus:

 If you would like to bring cards or any kind of game to play on the bus, you’re welcome to do so.
 Actually, this would be a great idea.
 Card games, travel games, fun games…anything is great.
 You can also bring books to read or other fun things to do.
 If you want to bring a few DVD's as well

 we can watch them on the trip to camp.
 Only really clean movies.
 Zero profanity.
 Remember, no phones, earbuds, or video gaming devices.

 We plan to return around 7:00-8:00pm on Thursday June 29.
 It could be

 Behavior at camp:

-Bible, pen, bedding (sleeping bag or sheets for a twin bed), pillow, towel, toiletries, swimsuit, clothes, sleeping clothes, tennis shoes. key deposit (remember to keep this in your pocket on the bus… not in your luggage) Some years they do Wacky Wednesday at camp.
+Key deposit of $20 (remember to keep this in your pocket on the bus… not in your luggage) Some years they do Wacky Wednesday at camp.
 Some years they do not.
 And there is a game show night in which you may want something funny or wacky or crazy to wear.
 All of the crazy stuff is totally optional, but you can bring it if you want.